 When the cells are looked at under a microscope, the specialist will be able to tell whether they are benign (not cancerous) or malignant (cancerous).
 If a sarcoma is diagnosed, further tests may be done on the sample to try to find out exactly what type of sarcoma it is.

-Grading and staging of leiomyosarcoma
+Grading of leiomyosarcoma

 Back to top